• Facebook

 IT’S SO CONFUSING, I HAVE NO IDEA WHAT ROYAL ICING CONSISTENCY TO USE?

-If you don’t want to invest into piping bags right away or don’t have any on hand try using sandwich bags.
+If you don’t want to invest in piping bags and other special tools right away or don’t have any on hand, try using sandwich bags and a toothpick instead of a scribe.

 • Start by flooding cookies with 15 second consistency.